-Join Kevin Stohlmeyer for an in-depth discussion in this video ExpressKeys, part of Using Wacom Tablets with Illustrator.
+Join Kevin Stohlmeyer for an in-depth discussion in this video ExpressKeys, part of Illustrator: Using Wacom Tablets.

 - I'm now going to show you how to customize your Wacom tablet shortcuts using the Express keys and radial menu.
 To set this up, we first need to open your Wacom tablet preferences, located in the Wacom Tablet Properties on your Windows machine in the Control Panel, or here on my Mac, I'll go to my System Preferences to the very bottom, to Wacom Tablet.
 Once inside this dialog box, we can access the different properties using the icons at the top and the tabs down below.
 The Express keys, located on the side of your tablet, allow you to create shortcuts accessed with just the push of a button.